Saying Goodbye to My Sweet Sadie Girl

 The photos in this post were taken about six months ago.
 I had just gotten the new floor drop and wanted to test it out.
 As you can see, with a human that's a photographer, Sadie was a natural in front of the camera.
 I am so, SO glad that I took these pictures.

-At our final trip to the vet, as I buried my face in her fur while she peacefully faded away, experiencing the "painful" part of being Sadie's human, I rejoiced in the eleven years of "pleasant" that I got to have with her, and knew I'd do it again in a heartbeat for the blessing of having her in my life.
+At our final trip to the vet, as I buried my face in Sadie's fur while she peacefully faded away, experiencing the "painful" part of being Sadie's human, I rejoiced in the eleven years of "pleasant" that I got to have with her.
+I knew I'd do it again in a heartbeat for the blessing of having her in my life.
 And I know that there will be another sweetheart out there somewhere, someday, that needs rescued just like Sadie did.

 So Sadie, thank you for your companionship, your comfort and your security.
 Thank you for forgiving me when I wasn't always patient with you.
 For being excited to see me everyday when I got home.
 And for loving every human (and stray animal) I brought through our door.
 It was "me and you" for eleven years, girl.
 It hurts so much to let you go, but it would have hurt so much more to have never known you.

 Here we are, from the beginning, to the very end.